Minister (Austria): Vice chancellor

 The vice chancellor stands in for the chancellor whenever the chancellor is unavailable.

 No special resolution or proclamation is necessary for the vice chancellor to become acting chancellor; the vice chancellor simply takes charge wherever expediency requires.
 If a cabinet session has been scheduled and the chancellor is unable to attend, for instance, the vice chancellor is permitted, and in fact expected, to chair the meeting in the chancellor's stead.

 In a coalition government, the vice chancellor is usually the leader of the junior coalition party.
 Ministers belonging to the vice chancellor's party will look to the vice chancellor, not the chancellor, for leadership.
 The result is that vice chancellors, like chancellors, are more influential in reality than a literal reading of the constitution would suggest.

-The constitution permits the vice chancellor to be given, in addition to his or her ex officio role as the deputy head of the Chancellery, a ministry of his or her own; alternatively, the vice chancellor can be given full autonomous control of a specific Chancellery subdepartment.
+The constitution permits the vice chancellor to be given, in addition to their ex officio role as the deputy head of the Chancellery, a ministry of their own; alternatively, the vice chancellor can be given full autonomous control of a specific Chancellery subdepartment.
 Since the duties of a vice chancellor by themselves are not particularly taxing, vice chancellors are generally happy to avail themselves of the opportunity.

 Heinz-Christian Strache for example, vice chancellor in the First Kurz government, doubles as the Chancellery minister of Civil Service and Sports.